justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 {% contentPageImage {
     src: "../../../assets/img/foundations/iconography/small-icon-set.svg",
     width: "33.91",
-    caption: "The example above shows what our ‘Kebab bowl’ icon looks like on the Small set."
+    caption: "The example above shows what our ‘Kebab bowl’ icon looks like on the small set."
 } %}

 ### Large icon set